HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 Ancient versions of Internet Explorer (6-8), which still make about 1.5% of global browser share, require EOT.
 These don't show up in the top 5 MIME formats, but are necessary for maximum compatibility.

-Uncompressed fonts are 2-3x larger than compressed, but still make up almost 5% of all fonts served, disproportionally on mobile.
+Uncompressed fonts, like OTF and TTF files, are 2-3x larger than compressed, but still make up almost 5% of all fonts served, disproportionally on mobile.
 If you're serving these, it should be a red flag that optimization is possible.

 ## Popular fonts